Strong Gravitational Lensing by Rotating Quantum-Corrected Black Holes: Insights and Constraints from EHT Observations of M87* and Sgr A*: Conclusions

 By considering gravitational lensing around supermassive black holes such as Sgr A* and M87* within the framework of the RQCBH spacetime, we observed significant deviations from general relativity (GR) predictions.
 In particular, we observe a decrease in the angular radius of relativistic images ($\theta_{\infty}$) with the parameter $\alpha$.
 For Sgr A*, $\theta_{\infty}$ ranges between 14.803 and 26.33 $\mu as$, with deviations from GR predictions reaching up to 1.6 $\mu as$.
 In contrast, for M87*, $\theta_{\infty}$ ranges from 11.12 to 19.782 $\mu as$, with deviations up to 1.2 $\mu as$ for a spin value of $a=0.8$.
 The angular separation $s$ increases rapidly with $\alpha$ at lower spin levels, while after a certain value, it also starts to decrease with $\alpha$ for higher spin levels.
 The separation $s$ in the case of RQCBH for Sgr A* and M87* range between 0.033-0.792 $\mu$as and 0.025-0.592$\mu$as, respectively, and deviations from the Kerr black hole can be as large as 0.416 $\mu as$ for Sgr A* and 0.31 $\mu as$ for M87* for spin value of $a=0.8$.

 Additionally, the magnification of the first-order images is lower in the RQCBH spacetime compared to Kerr black holes.
 The relative magnification decreases with $\alpha$ with relative magnitudes $r_{mag}$ ranging from 1.817 to 6.822.
-Time delays between the second and first images, denoted as $\Delta T_{2,1}$, exhibit substantial deviations from Kerr black hole predictions, reaching up to 24.95 min for Sgr A* and 308.15 h for M87*.
-The Event Horizon Telescope (EHT) measurements constrain the RQCBH parameters, showing that for M87*, the spin parameter $a$ can be as high as 0.525 and $\alpha$ up to 0.781, while for Sgr A*, parameters are constrained as $0< a \le 0.356$ and $0< \alpha \le 0.264$.
+Time delays between the second and first images, denoted as $\Delta T_{2,1}$, exhibit substantial deviations from Kerr black hole predictions, reaching up to {6.0127 min} for Sgr A* and 308.15 h for M87*. {The Event Horizon Telescope (EHT) measurements constrain the RQCBH parameters, showing that for M87*, when the spin parameter $a<0.615$, there is no constrain on the value of parameter $\alpha$, for $a\in(0.615,0.851)$, the $\alpha$ go up to 0.898, while for Sgr A*, parameters are constrained as $0< a \le 0.806$ and $0< \alpha \le 1.443$}.
 These findings impose stricter constraints on the RQCBH parameters for Sgr A* than for M87*.
 Our findings also reveal that EHT data constrain the SgrA* to have a higher spin value.

 The results presented here generalize previous discussions on black hole lensing in GR.
 Our results go over to Kerr and Schwarzschild black holes in the limits $\alpha \to 0$ and $a,\alpha \to 0$, respectively.
 Although resolving the order estimated in the SDL is challenging, the outlook for future observations looks bright.